Why Should I Use API in Project Management Software?

 - A task list management tool such as Todoist

-Being able to integrate all of your favorite and most-used tools with your project management software enables you to communicate and collaborate more effectively with less effort.
+Integrating all your most-used tools with your project management software enables you to communicate and collaborate more effectively with less effort.

 For instance, using your project management software API, you can automatically transfer tasks between GitHub and your software.
-This allows your team to better organize their work in a more productive way while avoiding the redundancy of logging and updating tasks in both tools.
+This allows your team to better organize their work while avoiding the redundancy of logging and updating tasks in both tools.

 Tools like Workato and Zapier support thousands of software solutions.
 This means, that as long as your project management software will integrate with Workato or Zapier, you can enable its API to work with a huge list of other tools.
 With this number of choices, you should be able to integrate everything you need.
 The one exception is any internally built software applications your company has.